Skip to main content

 Hematocrit and Polycythemia ∞ A Deeper Dive

 The increase in hematocrit, or red blood cell volume, is a well-documented side effect of testosterone therapy, particularly with injectable formulations.
 This phenomenon, known as secondary polycythemia, increases blood viscosity, making the blood “thicker” and harder for the heart to pump.
-This increased viscosity can contribute to elevated blood pressure and, more significantly, heighten the risk of venous (VTEs), including deep vein thrombosis (DVT) and pulmonary embolism (PE).
+This increased viscosity can contribute to elevated blood pressure and, more significantly, heighten the risk of venous thromboembolic events (VTEs), including deep vein thrombosis (DVT) and pulmonary embolism (PE).

 The mechanism behind testosterone-induced erythrocytosis involves the stimulation of erythropoietin (EPO) production by the kidneys.
 EPO, in turn, promotes red blood cell formation in the bone marrow.
 Regular monitoring of hematocrit (typically every 3-6 months initially, then annually) is therefore non-negotiable.
 If hematocrit consistently exceeds 52-54%, clinical guidelines recommend intervention.